ArtBlnd/rename-future/README.md

 ## Limitations
 Currently, `rename-future` does not support `async fn` with generic types. because current rust compiler cannot eval size or align of type when it has generic types. you can use it by enabling `generic_const_exprs` nightly feature if you want. but this is not supported on stable version of rust.
-Also this does not support `impl Trait` return type. supporting `impl Trait` return type means `type_alias_impl_trait` is stablized! which makes this crate useless.
+Also, `rename-future` does not support `impl Trait` return type. supporting `impl Trait` return type means `type_alias_impl_trait` is stabilized! which makes this crate useless.